 Genus: Nesasio (Fearful Owl)

-The fearful owl (Nesasio solomonensis) is largest owl species, an aptly-named species native to the Solomon Islands.
+The fearful owl (Nesasio solomonensis) is the largest owl species, an aptly-named species native to the Solomon Islands.
 Named for the “fearful” expression in its eyes, this bird is a stealthy predator, preying on various small mammals and birds.

 Genus: Pseudoscops (Jamaican Owl)